Travel Tips for Malawi

 Transportation

-• Minibus: Affordable but crowded public transport
+• Minibus: Affordable but crowded public transport.

 • Boat: Ferry services on Lake Malawi